-I work in a hospital and we have a co-worker who doesn’t actually accomplish anything and he complains about everything that is happening.
+I work in a hospital and we have a snobby co-worker who doesn’t actually accomplish anything and he complains about everything that is happening.
 If you ask him a question he will complain.
 If he starts a conversation it is always about his complaints.
 He says his lunch is too cold.
 The drivers on the road are all stupid.
 Our co-workers are stupid and his parents do not help him enough.
 He complains all day and then when someone asks him how he is he always tells them he’s having a good day.
 Can this be the truth?
 Can he be complaining so much and still be happy?
 Is this possible?

 Sick of Negativity

 You have my sympathies.
 When we are negative we all tend to be a drain on everyone around us.
 When these negative people are our co-workers, the workplace sometimes prevents us from limiting our access to them.
 That being the case, I’ll try to answer your question and provide some approaches that may help you, your co-workers, and the negative person.

 Because our culture often defines ‘success’ as being rich and stylish and therefore happy, people will fake those things as much as possible.
 ‘Rich’ people can convey by buying cars and clothes they can’t afford, or by going on trips or living lifestyles they can’t afford, or by buying fake Fendi purses or Rolex watches etc. that at least appear to signal success.

 We want that because we think success equals being happy when in actuality it makes us miserable.
 But since being happy is self-described, everyone will have stock ‘I am happy’ phrases they throw out whenever they need to convince others that their life is indeed going in an enviable direction, or that other’s directions are somehow lesser, or are otherwise deserving of his derision.